 Buffer Creation and Usage¶

 In vkdispatch, nearly all data is stored inside “buffers” (each wrapping an individual VkBuffer object and all other objects needed to manage it).
-These are the equivalent of torch.Tensor
+These are the equivalent of torch.Tensor or wp.array() in warp-lang.

-s are allocated (one for each queue on each device).
+However, unlike torch.Tensor or wp.array(), vkdispatch buffers are by default multi-device.
+This means that when a vkdispatch buffer is allocated on a multi-device or multi-queue context, multiple VkBuffers are allocated (one for each queue on each device).
 This architecture has the benefit of greatly simplfying multi-GPU programs, since all buffers can be assumed to exist on all devices and all queues.

-function to directly upload a numpy array to the gpu as a buffer.
+To allocate a buffer, you can either directly use the constructor of the Buffer class or the vd.asbuffer function to directly upload a numpy array to the gpu as a buffer.

 Simple GPU Buffer Example¶